 This course is designed to provide students with the mathematical understandings & critical-thinking skills identified for entry into post-secondary programs.
 This course leads to either Foundations of Mathematics 11 or Pre-Calculus 11.
-The following topics will be studied: operations on powers, relationships among data, graphs, and situations, linear relations, including slope & equations of lines, solving systems of linear relations, multiplication of polynomial expressions, polynomial factoring, trigonometric primary ratios, experimental probability, and financial literacy (gross & net pay).
+The following topics will be studied: operations with powers, relationships among data, graphs, and situations, linear relations, including slope & equations of lines, solving systems of linear relations, multiplication of polynomial expressions, polynomial factoring, primary trigonometric ratios, and financial literacy (gross & net pay).

 You'll be evaluated on how well you know the content as well as what you can demonstrate in all 4 dimensions of the curricular competencies.
+Your current teacher will make a recommendation on the most appropriate math course for your skills and abilities.